 RuckusRoots believes in the power of the creative process to affect positive change in the world.

-We’re working with groundbreaking innovators to give young people across the country a chance to express themselves creatively, sustainably, & consciously.
+We’re working with groundbreaking innovators to give young people in Northeast Los Angeles a chance to express themselves creatively and sustainably.
 We’re proud to collaborate with the following artists, organizations and schools:

 Founded in 2007, Legacy LA is a community based non-profit organization focused on youth development.
 Its mission is to make positive interventions in the lives of young people by offering alternatives to gangs and violence.
-In its effort to build youth’s capacity to reach their full potential and equip them with the tools to transform their lives and their community, Legacy has partnered with RuckusRoots to offer TRASHformation programs to East LA youth.
+Legacy has partnered with RuckusRoots to offer TRASHformation programs to East LA youth.

 Nightingale Middle School is located in Cypress Park in East Los Angeles.
 It is home to the D3 Lab, where RuckusRoots has implemented TRASHformation programs for its student body of 6-8th graders.
 Due to budget cuts, Nightingale MS is unable to offer many visual arts classes to its students, so RuckusRoots TRASHforamtion helps fill this void.

 The D3 Lab is a collaboration between the Pearson Foundation’s New Learning Institute and Nightingale Middle School.
 It is a space and learning model that inspires students to Dream It, Design It, and Do It.
 RuckusRoots is running a TRASHformation program through D3 Lab with students at Nightingale Middle School, which entails everything from devising a system for collecting trash and recycling items, to hosting a student-run waste audit and designing and building a functional, sustainable art piece out of campus-generated waste items.
 Learn more.